 Heather Hale is a film and television director, screenwriter and producer with over 50 hours of credits.
-She is currently in pre-production, directing an indie comedy, scheduled to be shot in Los Angeles in September.
+She is currently in soft prep to direct an indie comedy, scheduled to be shot in Kentucky in the Spring.

 She directed, produced and co-wrote the million dollar feature Absolute Killers (2011) which was marketed by distributors at Le Marche du Film and the American Film Market.
 She wrote the $5.5 million dollar Lifetime Original Movie The Courage to Love (2000).